-(3) Funding Considerations.
+3) Funding Considerations.
 Early in the Conceptual Design stage, NSF and/or other institutions begin to invest research and development funds in conceptual development and design, and in efforts that promote community building and planning.
-Typically this investment is about one-third of the total pre-construction planning budget, but the proportion can vary.
+Investment in fundamental research activities, community building, and initial planning activities may occur over many years, and some are recognized as having contributed to the conceptual design effort only in retrospect.18

-The total pre-construction investment in research, planning and development may range from five to 25 percent of total construction cost, depending on the complexity of the project, and typically amounts to about 10 percent.
+The cumulative pre-construction investment in research, planning and development that occurs during Conceptual Design, Preliminary Design, and Final Design may range from five to 25 percent of total construction cost, depending on the complexity of the project, and typically amounts to about 10 percent.
 The technology needed to construct a facility may be uncertain, unproven or immature, requiring substantial R&D over a period of years.